GlangPrd/GlangPrd/README.md

 Security Precautions : Firewall - We reject all incoming traffic except a few important ports like 26656.
 Hardware, we connected SSH Key Authentication to login to server (.pem).
 No one can log in without these keys.

-Backup : I use Zerto IT Resilience Platform for disaster recovery for cloud environments.
+Backup : We use Acronis Cyber Backup for disaster scenarios.

 What are the Systems that I Run Node ?